Washington Metro rolling stock: History

 Metro unveiled the first 7000-series quad set at Greenbelt on January 6, 2014.
 The set underwent acceptance testing for at least eight months in order to finalize design specs and work out any problems.
 In September 2014, Metro reported that it was about one month away from finishing tests on the 7000-series test train, and it stated that it expected an eight-car train made up of 7000-series cars would start carrying passengers in early 2015, and Metro would have 56 railcars by June 2015.
 During that time, Metro revealed that during testing, a software issue was discovered that it was still addressing, although Metro was confident that the hardware itself was solid.
 Metro had indicated that the mass production schedule called for 56 new cars to be delivered by June 2015.
 Combined with the eight cars in the test group, that would give Metro 64 new cars, meaning eight 7000-series trains of eight cars each would be in service the next summer.
 After that, 300 more cars would arrive by February 2017, followed by an additional 100, for a total of 528 new cars at an overall cost of $1.46 billion.

 Metro warned its funding partners – VA, MD and DC – that its option to purchase an additional 220 7000-series cars expired in June 2015 and required a funding commitment of $614 million for rolling stock, and $856 million for related infrastructure upgrades.
 Subsequently, in June 2015, the Federal Transit Administration cleared a major obstacle that was preventing Metro from purchasing the additional 220 railcars by approving an early retirement for the 192 5000-series railcars in order to avoid expenses and to upgrade rail service.
 Metro's funding partners, VA, MD and DC, agreed to fund the additional purchase of 220 7000-series cars, bringing the total purchase up to 748 railcars.

 The first 7000-series train debuted on the Blue Line on April 14, 2015.
 7000-series trains subsequently entered service on the Red line on June 8, 2015, the Orange Line in July, and the Green and Yellow Lines on August 17, 2015.
 On March 8, 2018, WMATA accepted delivery of its 500th 7000-series car.
 On February 26, 2020, WMATA accepted delivery of the final 7000-series railcars (7746–7747), completing the order.

-Issues
+Beginning in January 2024, four 7000-series trains began operating as six-car trains on the Silver Line as a trial to operate more cost efficiently and to retire the 2000-series.
+After the trial, WMATA began implementing six-car 7000-series trains systemwide in March 2024.